-La Palma has been suffering seismic events for a few weeks, and scientists predicted it would result in an eruption on the island.
-That duly took place at around 3PM on Sunday afternoon, when there was an earthquake and the eruption started on Montaña Rajada.
+La Palma had been suffering seismic events for a few weeks, and scientists predicted it would result in an eruption on the island.
+That duly took place at around 3PM on a Sunday afternoon in late September, when there was an earthquake and an eruption started on Montaña Rajada.
 The eruption took place within metres of the spot volcanologists predicted.

 The last eruption on La Palma was in 1971.

 Spectacular images were broadcast around the world, showing lava flowing towards the ocean, crossing roads and engulfing some homes.
 There has been no loss of life, as inhabitants were evacuated from the area quickly.

 There have been small earthquakes around the island for a few weeks.
 A a fissure opened up which pushed smoke and gas into the air, and lava started to flow slowly toward the ocean.